![CDATA[ [if IE 9] ]]>

 Corporations registered under the

-Unlike the corporate emissions and energy data set, which is published at a controlling corporation level, the electricity sector emissions and production data set is published at a designated generation facility level.
+Unlike the corporate emissions and energy data set, which is published at a controlling corporation level, the electricity sector emissions and production tables below are published at a designated generation facility level.
+This includes primary fuel source, emissions intensity and grid connection for each generator, as well as aggregated emissions and production for the entire sector.

-A designated generation facility, is a facility whose principle activity is electricity production.
+Designated generation facility: A designated generation facility is a facility where the principle activity is electricity production.
 Facilities that generate electricity for their own use or as a secondary activity are not considered a designated generation facility and therefore not included in this publication.
-This publication also excludes facilities that form part of a vertically-integrated production process.

 Data was republished on 14 November 2018 and represents data as reported to the Clean Energy Regulator as at 15 October 2018.